pulumi/pulumi/CONTRIBUTING.md

 ### Feature Work

-For larger features, we'd appreciate it if you open a [new issue](https://github.com/pulumi/pulumi/issues/new) before doing a ton of work so we can discuss the feature together.
+For larger features, we'd appreciate it if you open a [new issue](https://github.com/pulumi/pulumi/issues/new) before investing a lot of time so we can discuss the feature together.
-Please also ensure to browse [current issues](https://github.com/pulumi/pulumi/issues) to make sure your issue is unique, to lighten the triage burden on our maintainers.
+Please also be sure to browse [current issues](https://github.com/pulumi/pulumi/issues) to make sure your issue is unique, to lighten the triage burden on our maintainers.

 ## Developing